matplotlib/matplotlib/doc/users/usetex.rst

 Text rendering With LaTeX
 *************************

-Matplotlib has the option to use LaTeX to manage all text layout.
+matplotlib has the option to use LaTeX to manage all text layout.
 This option is available with the following backends:

 * Agg